graphile/migrate/README.md

   "Actions" below.
 - `afterCurrent` — optional list of actions to execute after `current.sql` is loaded into the database.
 See "Actions" below.
-- `skipOwnSchema` - optional boolean parameter to skip creation of the `graphile_migrate` schema.
+- `manageGraphileMigrateSchema` (defaults to `true`) - optional boolean parameter to manage the `graphile_migrate` schema from graphile-migrate or separately.
   This is useful in environments where the user running the migrations isn't granted schema creation privileges.

 What follows is an example configuration file that depends on the following